openstack-archive/murano-deployment/devstack-scripts/README.rst

 DevStack Scripts
 ================

-A bunch of scripts that helps to deploy DevStack in a lab environment.
+A bunch of scripts that help to deploy DevStack in a lab environment.

 Single Node and Multi Node deployment modes are supported.